PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario6-AutomML-BatchInf.md

-# Scenario 6 - Model was build using studio Automated ML and it needs to be deployed as a batch inference in another environment (stored in a specific shedule in a data lake file or database table)
+# Scenario 6 - Model was build using studio Automated ML and it needs to be deployed as a batch inference in another environment

 In this scenario, this tutorial will demonstrate how to deploy the best model defined within the Azure Studio Automated ML run as a batch inference.
 But with the caveat that the deployment will be done in a different environment than the one where the Automated ML run took place.